 The comic-book was first adapted to the screen with the tv series The Incredible Hulk (1977-81) starring Bill Bixby (where the hero was renamed David Banner) and with body-builder Lou Ferrigno playing the transformed Hulk.
 The series was an incredibly banal reduction of the comic-book, shrinking all of the super-villains and science-fiction elements until the concept was no more than a variation on tv’s The Fugitive (1963-7) with Bill Bixby as a roving do-gooder who each week would wander into a situation and help some soul in distress as The Hulk inevitably emerged and went on a rampage.
 The pilot episode was released cinematically as The Incredible Hulk (1977).
 After the demise of the series, there were three tv movies made – The Incredible Hulk Returns (1988), The Trial of the Incredible Hulk (1989) and The Death of the Incredible Hulk (1990) – the first two of which had the novelty of introducing other Marvel Comics characters, respectively The Mighty Thor and Daredevil, to the screen.

 The surprise that came with Hulk was the announcement of Ang Lee as director.
 Ang Lee had just had an enormous international hit with the phenomenon that was Crouching Tiger, Hidden Dragon (2000).
 The surprise about the choice of Ang Lee as director is that Lee is an arthouse director, someone who seems artistically at odds with the nature of the big-budget blockbuster, let alone the pulp medium of the comic-book adaptation.
 The Taiwanese-born, American-naturalised Lee had first emerged with genteel Chinese-American culture clash comedies like The Wedding Banquet (1993) and Eat Drink Man Woman (1994) and then showed an exceptional versatility, moving from the Jane Austen adaptation Sense and Sensibility (1995) to the 1970s excavation The Ice Storm (1997), the Civil War drama Ride with the Devil (1999) and finally his native Chinese Wu Xia balletics with Crouching Tiger, where he reinvented the genre with an extraordinary visual poetry and a lushly romantic storyline that wowed audiences worldwide.
-Hulk was followed by the subsequent hugely acclaimed gay cowboy love story Brokeback Mountain (2005) and other award-winning works like the quasi-fantastical Life of Pi (2012) and Billy Lynn’s Long Halftime Walk (2016).
+Hulk was followed by the subsequent hugely acclaimed gay cowboy love story Brokeback Mountain (2005) and other award-winning works like the quasi-fantastical Life of Pi (2012), Billy Lynn’s Long Halftime Walk (2016) and a return to the science-fiction genre with the cloning film Gemini Man (2019).
 Hulk was Ang Lee’s first American studio film.

 Usually the idea of an arthouse director dabbling in mainstream blockbuster material has the feel of condescension to the genre, excepting for the fact that Ang Lee has an amazing versatility at being able to hop genres and seem perfectly at home in almost any period setting.
 There is the sense some of the time here that Ang Lee is merely a hired gun guiding a big juggernaut through its motions.
 Nevertheless, Lee does make his own imprint, even if Hulk will probably never stand as his great masterpiece.